Agricultural production - crops

 - Crop statistics (area, production and yield) (apro_acs)

 - Agriculture, forestry and fishery statistics — 2018 edition (Statistical book)

 - Food: from farm to fork statistics — 2011 edition (Pocketbook)

 - Agricultural production data: methodological notes

-- Crop statistics (area, production and yield) (ESMS metadata file — apro_acs_esms)
+- Crop production (ESMS metadata file — apro_cp_esms)